 Engagement with Children and Young People

-An information booklet will be researched, compiled and edited with a timeline of War of Independence and Civil War in County Wexford.
+An information booklet was researched, compiled and edited with a timeline of the War of Independence and the Civil War in County Wexford.
+This will be distributed to schools in County Wexford in Spring 2022.

 Access to primary resources and digitised material to aid research and understanding

-An open day for members of the public to present medals, correspondence, photos and stories of their family members to be digitised or deposited in the Archive.
+An open day was held on Friday, December 10th.
+This was for members of the public to present medals, correspondence, photos and stories of their family members to be digitised or deposited in the Archive.
 These memorabilia will then be available to view online in digital exhibition format.

 Access to Local newspapers from the period